-Ironically, one business that hasn’t yet experienced much disruption is business education itself.
-The old model, consisting of written case studies, class discussion, and the study of fundamental management skills like marketing and accounting remains firmly entrenched.
+One business that hasn’t yet experienced much disruption is business education itself.
+The old model, consisting of written case studies, class discussion, and the study of fundamental management skills like marketing and accounting, remains firmly entrenched.

-But this MBA model actually dates back to 1908 when Harvard Business School was founded.
-Surely the skill set leaders need now is not the same as it was back then?
-A business model unchanged for over a century MUST be “ripe for disruption”!
+This MBA model actually dates back to 1908 when Harvard Business School was founded.
+Surely, the skill set leaders need now is not the same as it was back then?
+A business model unchanged for over a century MUST be ripe for disruption!

 1. Technology-enabled business models